-In addition to a wealth of business card tips, this graphic reveals that there are three primary ways to give your card texture.
+In addition to a wealth of tips on creating business card designs, this graphic reveals three primary ways to give your card texture.

 One is to change up the paper stock when creating your business card designs.

-A thick stock or one with a crisp finish makes your card look more creative.
+A thick stock or a crisp finish makes your card look more creative.

 It also sends the message that you are willing to invest in your marketing and your clients.

-Recycled or linen papers are also good options because they have rougher textures that customers will not be expecting.
+Recycled or linen papers are also good options because they have rougher textures that customers will not expect.

 You can also create texture with particular imprint methods.

-Your printer will be able to help you decide if embossing, foil stamping, or letterpress printing is right for your design.
+Your printer can help you decide if embossing, foil stamping, or letterpress printing is right for your design.